deep183Das/CH3510_MTMO_Lab_Group_2/Experiment_5/LAB_DATA_Automatic-Tabulation/README.md

-- This folder contains two TDMS files which are straightforwardedly the Lab data which were obtained for both sphere and cylinders' heating and cooling effects.
+- This folder contains two TDMS files which are straightforwardedly the Lab data that were obtained for both sphere and cylinders' heating and cooling effects.